 - you have diabetes, high blood pressure or electrolyte imbalances (such as high potassium levels)

 - you have nausea, vomiting and/or abdominal pain

 - you have more than a light pink tinge of blood in your urine

 - you are on any type of prescription medication (some natural herbs such as garlic and uva ursi should not be taken with certain medications)

 You should also consult your doctor if symptoms do not begin getting better after a full day of treatment.
 Don’t hesitate to contact your doctor if symptoms worsen.

 Your doctor will take a culture and prescribe antibiotics.
 I don’t love antibiotics, but sometimes they are necessary.
 A UTI that does not get better can worsen and lead to kidney infection.
 This can cause lifelong issues.
-There are many things you can do to rebuild your gut health after antibiotic treatment (post on that coming up soon!), so do not feel guilty!
+There are many things you can do to rebuild your gut health after antibiotic treatment, so do not feel guilty!